kratos722/speed_estimation/README.md

 Transformation for Accurate Speed Measurement " by Victor Kocur and Milan Ftacnik.
 The two videos are from youtube itself.
 To run the project:
-python speed_estimation_dl.py -c "Full path to the directory"\speed_estimation\config\config.json -s " path to Video Source " .
+python speed_estimation_dl.py -c "Full path to the directory"\speed_estimation\config\config.json -s "path to Video Source " .